Estimate Time7 min

 While health care costs may seem high enough today, you can expect them to be even higher when you reach retirement.

 In order to open an HSA, you need to be covered by an HSA-eligible health plan (aka a high-deductible health plan).
-With an HSA, you may be able to contribute pre-tax dollars from your paycheck automatically, and your employer might even match those contributions.
+With an HSA, you may be able to contribute pre-tax dollars from your paycheck automatically, and your employer might even make contributions to your HSA as well.
 You can use money in your HSA to pay for qualified medical expenses, and you can invest your contributions (in stocks, bonds, ETFs, mutual funds, or other options) where they can grow tax-free.
-The money you take out now won't get taxed either if it goes toward qualified medical expenses, such as doctor visits and prescriptions.6 If you need to use the funds for other purposes, you may be subject to a 20% penalty and income taxes, but that penalty goes away after age 65 when only income taxes would apply.
+The money you take out now won't get taxed either if it goes toward qualified medical expenses, such as doctor visits and prescriptions.9 If you need to use the funds for other purposes, you may be subject to a 20% penalty and income taxes, but that penalty goes away after age 65 when only income taxes would apply.

 Ready to spend less and save more with an HSA?